rcos/rcos-handbook/docs/grading/presentations.md

 ### Description (20%)
 Describe your project to an audience that has no prior familiarity with it.

+### Organization (20%)
+How is your project organized and how are you set up with respect to building community?
+Do you have guidelines for new contributors?
+Getting started documentation?
+Do you need it?

 ### Progress (10%)
 Show proof of the progress you made **over this semester.**